San Ysidro Mountains

-The San Ysidro Mountains are a mountain range in southern San Diego County, California and Baja California, Mexico.
+The San Ysidro Mountains are a mountain range in southern San Diego County, California, and Baja California, Mexico.
 The mountains are a rugged coastal foothill range of the Peninsular Ranges system.
 Major peaks include the highest summit of the range, Otay Mountain, and the Cerro San Isidro which forms the southern extrusion of the range on the Mexican side of the border.
-The majority of the range is within the Otay Mountain Wilderness Area, in the United States.
+The majority of the range is within the Otay Mountain Wilderness area, in the United States.

 Geography

 Lying only 13 to 21 mi inland from the Pacific Ocean, this mountain range rises out of the coastal plain of San Diego and Tijuana until it reaches a maximum height of 3,568 ft on the summit of Otay Mountain.
-On the western side of the mountain lies Lower Otay Lake and Otay Mesa, with the Richard J. Donovan Correctional Facility and other detention centers and law enforcement properties lying on the southwest slope of the mountain.
+On the western side of the mountain lies Lower Otay Lake and Otay Mesa, with Richard J. Donovan Correctional Facility and other detention centers and law enforcement properties lying on the southwest slope of the mountain.
 On the eastern flank, Mine Canyon and Marron Valley separate the San Ysidro Mountains from Tecate Peak (Kuuchamaa).